jcari-dev/display-hub-e-ink-display-dashboard-docs/docs/quickstart/hardware-requirements.md

 # Hardware Requirements

-In order to use the `Display Hub` you will need the following hardware:
+To use the `Display Hub`, ensure you have the following hardware:

-- **A Raspberry Pi.**
+### 1. Raspberry Pi
-- - Please see the supported models [here](https://example.com/).
+- Refer to the list of supported models [here](https://example.com/).
-- - The main requirement for this is essentially the GPIO pins, with some tunning Display Hub should also work on Jetson Nano & Arduino, however, Display Hub currently doesn't support those devices
+- The main requirement is the GPIO pins.
+While some tuning may allow Display Hub to work on Jetson Nano or Arduino, these devices are not currently supported.

-- **An e-ink display.**
+---

+### 2. E-Ink Display
-- - Please see the supported display models [here](https://example.com/).
+- Refer to the list of supported display models [here](https://example.com/).

+---

+### 3. Secondary Device
-- **Another device with a desktop environment in order to access the web GUI.**
+- A device with a desktop environment is required to access the web GUI.